Lose Your Pot Belly With These 5 Foolproof Dumbbell Exercises, Says a Top PT

-While losing any type of belly fat isn’t easy, there are steps you can take to tighten and tone your abdominal area and get rid of the apron belly.
+While eliminating belly fat is no easy feat, there are actionable steps you can take to tighten and tone your abdominal area, bidding farewell to the apron belly for good.

 What Is Apron Belly?

-Unlike other types of belly fat, an apron belly is made up of a combination of excess skin and abdominal fat.
-While the apron belly tends to be stubborn, there are steps you can take to reduce it and minimize its appearance of it.
+Unlike other types of belly fat, an apron belly consists of both excess skin and abdominal fat.
+While it can be stubborn, there are steps you can take to reduce it and minimize its appearance.

-The holistic approach is to combine regular strengthening and dynamic exercises with a healthy diet.
-In some cases, when the excess skin doesn’t retract after making lifestyle changes, other treatments like surgery may help.
+A holistic approach involves combining regular strength training and dynamic exercises with a healthy diet.
+In cases where excess skin does not retract despite lifestyle changes, surgical treatments may be considered.

 1. Dumbbell Front Squats